 Hide Important Notes^*

-We’ve set out to find the best parmesan cheese in Australia by asking more than 400 shoppers for their feedback on any supermarket packaged parmesan cheese (sliced, grated or block) that they’ve purchased and consumed within the last three months.
-Survey respondents rated brands on taste, packaging design, value for money and overall satisfaction.
-Brands which met the minimum required survey sample size of 30 responses are featured in our results.
+We’ve set out to find the best parmesan cheese in Australia by asking nearly 400 shoppers for their feedback on any supermarket packaged parmesan cheese (sliced, grated or block) that they’ve purchased and consumed within the last three months.
+Survey respondents rated brands on taste, range variety, packaging design, value for money and overall satisfaction.
+Brands that met the minimum required survey sample size of 30 responses are featured in our results.

 Best Parmesan Cheese

-Here are the best parmesan cheese brands in Australia, as rated by consumers in Canstar Blue’s inaugural review:
+Here are the best parmesan cheese brands in Australia, as rated by consumers in Canstar Blue’s 2021 review:

 About the author of this page